tejlibre/ActionFPS-Book/faq.md

 ### Game

-Post on GitHub here: https://github.com/ActionFPS/ActionFPS-Game/issues
+Post on GitHub here: [https://github.com/ActionFPS/ActionFPS-Game/issues](https://github.com/ActionFPS/ActionFPS-Game/issues)

 When posting, include:

+* The problem description and logs/screenshots if possible.
 * Full steps leading to the problem
 * Time/Server/How you installed the Game.
 * Any error messages

 ### Portal

-Post on GitHub here: https://github.com/ScalaWilliam/ActionFPS/issues
+Post on GitHub here: [https://github.com/ScalaWilliam/ActionFPS/issues](https://github.com/ScalaWilliam/ActionFPS/issues)

 When posting, include:

+* The problem description and logs/screenshots if possible.
 * Full steps leading to the problem
 * Your web browser information
 * Time of the problem